GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/docs/Evidence_Server.md

 ### Mandatory

 - [EvidenceBounds] If evidence appears on the server, then it is signed and verifiable evidence for the election.
 - [Confirmability] Any unit of evidence with a valid receipt must appear on the Bulletin Board.
-- [Unremovability] Once published, no unit of evidence can be removed from the Bulletin Board.
+- [Permanence] Once published, no unit of evidence can be removed from the Bulletin Board.
 - [Persistence] Data should be immutable and persistent.
 - [Challenge] Using the Evidence Server, voters can verify challenged ballots.
 - [CollectedAsCast] Using the Evidence Server, voters can independently verify that their receipt appears in the list of collected ballots.
 - [TalliedAsCollected] Using the Evidence Server, anyone can download the encrypted cast ballots and tabulate them.
 - [VoterConfidentiality] Secret information about voters should not be exposed.
 - [Compliance] Exposed data is subject to relevant privacy laws.
 - [VerifyElection] Using the Evidence Server, an election verifier can download the election evidence in order to verify the election.

 ### Optional

 - [Availability] The election server should remain available under heavy load.